The contaminated blood scandal

 Living with haemophilia during the contaminated blood scandal

 Due to widespread ignorance about the HIV virus and a lack of understanding of how it was transmitted, many people assumed anyone with haemophilia was infected with AIDS.
 This forced many people to hide their haemophilia for fear of stigma and discrimination.
 Those infected with HIV were often advised by their consultant not to tell anyone of their diagnosis.
 It was a time of fear and isolation for many people with haemophilia, who did not yet realise how many others were infected.
 Some families were subjected to appalling abuse, resulting in them being forced out of jobs or having to leave their homes.
 As a result, many people who were infected or affected by the scandal continue to keep it a secret.

-No compensation has ever been paid to victims of the contaminated blood scandal in the UK.
-In 1989 the UK Government announced ex-gratia payments to people infected with HIV through contaminated blood products.
-In 2004 another fund to make payments to people infected with hepatitis was launched by the Government.
+Until 2022, no compensation had ever been paid to victims of the contaminated blood scandal in the UK.
+In 2022 Sir Brian Langstaff, Chair of the Infected Blood Inquiry, made an interim recommendation that interim compensation of £100,000 should be paid to everyone currently registered on a UK infected blood support scheme.
+This was accepted by the government and payment was made in October 2022.
+While this was welcome news, many groups of people seriously affected by the scandal were excluded from this payment, such as bereaved parents, siblings and children.
+The government provides ex-gratia support, which began in 1989 for people infected with HIV through contaminated blood products.
+In 2004 another fund to make payments to people infected with hepatitis C was launched by the government.
 In 2017 these schemes and trusts were replaced by infected blood support schemes in England, Wales, Northern Ireland and Scotland.
-A summary of the amounts currently available can be found here.
+A summary of financial support can be found here.

 Progress towards safer treatment